JD, magna cum laude, Albany Law School of Union University (class rank 3 of 264), 1992Associate Editor, Albany Law Review; Justinian Society

 Matthew J. Walko, Partner

-- Mr. Walko has been a partner of Smith Duggan since 2001.
-He served as Administrative-Managing Partner from 2009 through 2016.
+Matt has been a partner of Smith Duggan Buell & Rufo since 2001; he served as Administrative-Managing Partner from 2009 through 2016.

 - Successfully represented an industrial oven manufacturer against claim that a product defect caused a $14 million factory fire loss, convincing the plaintiff to accept a low five-figure settlement.